Carolinian people: US naval era (1899-1903)

-In Guam the people were made to adopt Western ways because of the U.S. Naval Administration.
+In Guam the people were made to adopt Western ways of living by the U.S. Naval Administration.

 One example of this was banning nudity.
-In Guam the first American governor was Richard P. Leary (1899–1900).
-He issued an order where Carolinian women in Guam weren't allowed to be naked when ever he visited.
+In Guam the first American governor was Richard P. Leary (1899–1900), who issued an order that Carolinian women in Guam were not allowed to be naked when he visited.
 This was done away with by Governor William E. Sewell (1903–1904).
-The men were not allowed to be naked either.
-Many went to Saipan to avoid doing this.
+The men were not allowed to be naked either, and many went to Saipan to avoid this.
 The constant nudity of the people bothered the second American governor Seaton Schroeder (1900–1903) so much that he decided to move them off the island.
-They were sent to CNMI through an agreement with the Germans who controlled those islands.
-They wanted additional laborers.
+They were sent to CNMI through an agreement with the Germans who controlled these islands and wanted additional laborers.

 Japanese administration and occupation (1914–1945)

-Japan took over the Mariana Islands in 1914.
-They were able to keep it due to the Treaty of Versailles.
+Japan took over the Mariana Islands in 1914 and were allowed to keep it in the Treaty of Versailles.